India emerges as land of opportunity, invites US firms to invest: PM Modi

 - India is emerging as a land of opportunities says PM Modi.

 - India invites you to invest in the hard work of our farmers.
 There are investment opportunities in the farming sector says PM Modi.
-The best time to invest in agriculture is now says PM.
+The best time to invest in agriculture is now said PM.

 - India and US have built a robust partnership in the farming sector says PM Modi.
 This is also the best time to expand in the health care sector, the PM also says.